-^{}Alone or in combination with disease modifying antirheumatic drugs (DMARDs) other than tumor necrosis factor inhibitors.
+Alone or in combination with disease modifying antirheumatic drugs (DMARDs) other than tumor necrosis factor inhibitors. †In patients who have had an inadequate response to conventional therapy and if they have also lost response to or are intolerant of

-[†]In patients who have had an inadequate response to conventional therapy and if they have also lost response to or are intolerant of infliximab.
+In patients who have had an inadequate response to conventional therapy and it they have also lost response to or are indicating influximab.

-[‡]In patients who are candidates for systemic therapy or phototherapy, and when other systemic therapies are medically less appropriate.
+‡In patients who are candidates for systemic therapy or phototherapy, and when other systemic therapies are medically less appropriate.